UVSSA

-KIAA1530 is a protein that in humans that is encoded by the KIAA1530 gene, also known as UVSSA.
+UV-stimulated scaffold protein A is a protein that in humans that is encoded by the UVSSA gene (previously KIAA1530).
+This protein is involved in DNA repair in response to UV radiation damage.
+In particular, it interacts with nucleotide excision repair proteins (specifically TC-NER subunits) along with RNA polymerase II subunits that have stalled.

 Mutations in this gene have been identified to cause the UV-sensitive syndrome and recently, its important role in Transcription-coupled repair has been identified.

 Clinical relevance

 Mutations in this gene cause UV-sensitive syndrome.